Parties and Authority¶

 Preventing IOU Revocation¶

-SimpleIou contract from 4 Transforming data using choices and 5 Adding constraints to a contract has one major problem: The contract is only signed by the
+SimpleIou contract from Transform Data Using Choices and Add Constraints to a Contract has one major problem: The contract is only signed by the

 issuer.
 The signatories are the parties with the power to create and archive contracts.
 If Alice gave Bob a

-SimpleIou for $100 in exchange for some goods, she could just archive it again after receiving the goods.
-Bob would have a record of such actions, but would have to resort to off-ledger means to get his money back.
+SimpleIou for $100 in exchange for some goods, she could just archive it after receiving the goods.
+Bob would have a record of such actions, but would have to resort to off-ledger means to get his money back:

 template SimpleIou with issuer : Party owner : Party cash : Cash where signatory issuer